andrew-wragg/auto-scaling-nodejs-test-app/README.md

 - For default routing select Create a target group
 - Click next
 - Select desired, min and max capacity
-- Select traget tracking scaling policy
+- Select target tracking scaling policy
 - Leave it as Average CPU Utilization with target of 50%
 - Click next
 - Add notification email if required